Quantized blow-up dynamics for Calogero--Moser derivative nonlinear Schr\"odinger equation: Introduction

 These bounds \eqref{eq:subthreshold apriori bound} are consequences of the hierarchy of conservation laws.
 As is shown, the conservation laws are \emph{coercive} only in the sub-threshold regime.
 Moreover, Killip, Laurens, and Vi\c{s}an \cite{KillipLaurensVisan2023CMDNLSL2plusexplicitformulaarxiv} established the local well-posedness in $L_{+}^{2}(\mathbb{R})$ for sub-threshold data.
-For threshold data, the dynamics is rigid by a similar argument in \cite{Merle1993Duke}.
-However, since $S(t)\notin H^{1}(\bbR)$, \eqref{CMdnls} is globally well posed in $H^1$.
+For threshold data, the authors of \cite{GerardLenzmann2024CPAM} showed that finite time blow-up does not happen in $H^1$ using a similar argument in \cite{Merle1993Duke}.

 Beyond the threshold, the dynamics has also been explored.
 The authors in \cite{GerardLenzmann2024CPAM} constructed $N$-soliton solutions with mass $N\cdot M(\calR)$ using the Lax pair structure, which blow up in infinite time with $\|u(t)\|_{H^{s}}\sim|t|^{2s}$ as $|t|\to\infty$ for any $s>0$.
-With mass close to the threshold $M(\calR)$, Hogan and Kowalski \cite{HoganKowalski2024PAA} proved, via the explicit formula, the existence of solutions that possibly blow up in infinite time.
+With mass close to the threshold $M(\calR)$, Hogan and Kowalski \cite{HoganKowalski2024PAA} proved, via the explicit formula, the existence of solutions that either blow up in finite time or in infinite time.
 Although \eqref{CMdnls} is completely integrable, due to above results, it had been an intriguing question whether there exist finite-time blow-up solutions.
 The first finite-time blow-up solutions were constructed by the second author, K. Kim, and Kwon \cite{KimKimKwon2024arxiv}, arising from smooth chiral data.

 On the other hand, soliton resolution was proved by the second author and Kwon \cite{KimTKwon2024arxivSolResol} in a fully general setting.
 They showed that any $H^{1,1}$ solutions asymptotically decomposed into a sum of modulated solitons and a radiation part for global solutions.
 An analogous result for finite-time blow-up solutions was also obtained.
+Subsequently, the single-bubble finite-time blow-up dynamics for \eqref{CMdnls} were sharply classified in \cite{JKKK2026arxiv}.
+More precisely, assuming a single-soliton blow-up profile, the possible blow-up rates fall into a dichotomy between the quantized regimes and an exotic regime.
+Thus, the quantized solutions constructed in the present work realize one branch of the later classification.
 In addition, the zero dispersion limit of \eqref{CMdnls} was investigated by Badreddine \cite{Badreddine2024SIAM}.
 We further refer to \cite{Badreddine2024PAA,Badreddine2024AIHPC} for the periodic model and to \cite{Sun2024LMPsystem} for the system extension of \eqref{CMdnls}.